danielwang5/ocr2/README.md

 # ocr2

+An Optical Character Recognition System (OCR) with Pattern Editing Functionalities

 ## Goal

 Identify characters (or more broadly, patterns) within a scanned image and edit the image by duplicating, removing, or relocating selected characters.